mfussi66/vrooom/README.md

 # vrooom
-A motion controller for the VIAM Rover V1 written in C.
+A motion controller for the VIAM Rover V1 written in C++.

 This program is intended to run on a Raspberry Pi.